FreeCAD/FreeCAD-documentation/wiki/FEM_MaterialSolid.md

 ## Notes

-1. Mechanical properties of the material use the \*MATERIAL card in CalculiX.
+1. The mechanical material uses the \*MATERIAL card in CalculiX.
 Details about the mechanical material is explained at <http   *//web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/node216.html>